git/git.github.io/rev_news/drafts/edition-85.md

   ```

   For now the patch has still not been merged into the `next` branch
-  as Junio hopes that the gcc 12.0 will be fixed before it's actually
+  as Junio hopes that gcc 12.0 will be fixed before it's actually
   released.
 But in case it isn't, at least we are ready for it.

 <!---